jhumelsine/jhumelsine.github.io/_posts/2025-11-28-object-pool.md

 A complete implementation of the above is available at [Proxy Wrapped Object Pool Design and Implementation](#proxy-wrapped-object-pool-design-and-implementation).

 ### The Sin of Omission, Revisited
-I was about to write more about RAII, but since I've already addressed it in [Sin of Omission](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html#the-sin-of-omission), I'll repeat the highlights:
+I was about to write more about RAII, but since I've already addressed it in [Sin of Omission](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html#the-sin-of-omission), I'll only repeat the highlights:
 * The GoF used different method names for each of their creational design patterns.
 Their contract method names indicated **how** the object was created, which I felt violated encapsulation.
 * I prefer contract method names that make sense from the client's point of view indicating **what** contract method does rather than **how** it does it.
 That is, I prefer a contract that's designed from the _outside in_ rather than from the _inside out_.
 I prefer `acquire()` as my creational contract method name, since the client uses it to ___acquire___ an object without knowing **how** the object is acquired.
 * The GoF didn't address object reclamation or memory clean up.
 The memory for some creational pattern acquired objects should be reclaimed, such as memory from a [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), whereas some memory should not be reclaimed, such as memory from a [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html).
 This is mostly not an issue for memory managed languages with garbage collection, such as Java, but it's an issue for non-garbage collected languages, such as C++.
 Some of the GoF's creational design pattern example C++ code leaks memory.